 Where to Eat in Raleigh

 Raleigh is often cited as one of the South’s best food cities, home to a number of James Beard award nominees like Ashley Christiansen, Cheetie Kumar, Oscar Diaz, and Sunny Gerhart.
-Give yourself plenty of time to dine out as much as possible, sampling every range of cuisine type!
+Give yourself plenty of time to dine out as much as possible, sampling every range of cuisine types!

 Benchwarmers Bagels– Located inside the Transfer Food Hall, these bagels made with heirloom grains have a cult-like following among locals.
 Come by early for a breakfast sandwich, including topped with eggs prepared in Duke’s mayo, and a craft coffee.
 500 East Davie Street, no phone

-Brewery Bhavana– Far more than just a brewery, this design-forward brewpub has a menu of dim-sum style dishes like soup dumplings, bao, lo mein, and steamed whole fish.
+Brewery Bhavana– Far more than just a brewery, this design-forward brewpub has a menu of dim-sum-style dishes like soup dumplings, bao, lo mein, and steamed whole fish.
 And of course, don’t miss the creative varieties of beer!
 218 South Blount Street, (919) 829-9998

-Crawford and Son– Chef Scott Crawford’s empire includes a number of local restaurants but this is the most famous, open since 2016 in the Oakwood neighborhood.
+Crawford and Son– Chef Scott Crawford’s empire includes a number of local restaurants, but this is the most famous, open since 2016 in the Oakwood neighborhood.
 The menu includes dishes like crudo, beef rib, and North Carolina trout.
 618 North Person Street, (919) 307-4647

 Jolie– This French bistro from Scott Crawford has traditional dishes like escargot, steak tartare, mussels, and coq au vin.
 620 North Person Street, (919) 803-7221

-Poole’s Diner– The original chef owned restaurant in town, Poole’s Diner is a favorite with Southern classics that change often.
+Poole’s Diner– The original chef-owned restaurant in town, Poole’s Diner is a favorite with Southern classics that change often.
 426 South McDowell Street, (919) 832-4477

 St. Roch– You don’t have to go to New Orleans to enjoy the Big Easy’s best dishes.
 The menu includes fresh oysters on the half shell, barbecue shrimp, and authentic boudin.
 223 South Wilmington Street, (919) 322-0359